How To Create a LinkedIn Newsletter in 2025

 • Inserting an embed video (This includes YouTube, Vimeo, and LinkedIn videos)

-Screenshot of the editing page for a LinkedIn newsletter with photo, a header, and text
+GIF of the editing page for a LinkedIn newsletter and adding photo, a header, and text.

 3. Schedule or Publish Your Newsletter